My Ambition: "Bore No One & Entertain" (click here)

 How to read a tipping chart Part One (TIPS-101)

-And now for something serious:
+And now for something completely serious:

 • Hard work and time makes the difference that leads to greatness, but it’s a specific kind of hard work: It’s a regimented and completely consistent practice schedule, tracking and analyzing your performance, and making adjustments as you learn what works and what doesn’t.